zbycz/next-codegrid/README.md

 - first resolve takes ~40ms (both client and server), subsequent resolves are instant if it falls to the same tile
     - fetches 35kb for worldgrid, then 100-300kb for tile (or 13kb gzipped, then ~50kB for tile)

-- sadly the generator is lost, so no more updates to the tiles: http://github.com/hlaw/codegrid
+Note: sadly the generator is lost, so no more updates to the tiles (http://github.com/hlaw/codegrid)

 ## Usage
 ```